minima-global/minidocs/docs/about/glossary.md

 ## DYOR
 *“Do your own research”* highlights the need to not simply trust what others on Twitter or YouTube are trying to sell.
 Instead, spend time researching what a project is trying to achieve and how they stack up against their claim.
 Ideally, researching a crypto project goes all the way to reading the Whitepaper.

+## ELTOO
+Eltoo, pronounced “L2”, is a proposed upgrade to Bitcoin to improve its Layer 2 solutions, primarily The Lightning Network.
+Minima's Layer 2 - Omnia - uses ELTOO technology, enabling greater flexibility and functionality for Layer 2 transactions.

 ## FOMO
 Fear of missing out - or that nagging feeling you get when you see a cryptocurrency’s price skyrocket in a short amount of time and you haven’t invested in it, and are missing out.
 Note that investing based on FOMO is usually a very risky thing to do.
 The opposite of FOMO is sometimes coined JOMO - Joy of missing out.

+## FUD
+Acronym for Fear, Uncertainty & Doubt.
+Also used as verb as in "Stop fudding my bags".<br/>
+Used in crypto to describe negative news, events, and information.

 ## Full Node
 Not all nodes are equal (except on the Minima Protocol).
 A complete node in other blockchain protocols is a node that validates and constructs the blockchain.
 It also keeps a copy of the entire ledger.